FAQ: Can You Change a QR Code Link After Printing?

 How to (Kinda) Change Your QR Code’s Destination

-Once that QR code is printed, regardless of whether you print it yourself or have a label maker like EIM print it for you, you are locked-in to the information you encoded your QR code with.
+Once that QR code is printed, regardless of whether you print it yourself or have a label maker like EIM print it for you, you are locked into the information you encoded your QR code with.

-What you sometimes can change is not the path, but the destination itself.
+With static QR codes, what you sometimes can change is not the path, but the destination itself.
 Allow us to explain.

-Instead of plain data, some QR codes contain a hyperlink that takes the user directly to a company’s website, a PDF, file, an order form page, etc. When your QR code takes you to a file or webpage location (instead of just displaying text) that’s when you can go in and make edits to the destination page itself—everyone who scans that QR code in the future will see your changes, but the QR code itself doesn’t change.
+Instead of plain data, some QR codes contain a hyperlink that takes the user directly to a company’s website, a PDF, file, an order form page, etc. When your QR code takes you to a file or webpage location (instead of just displaying text), that’s when you can go in and make edits to the destination page itself—everyone who scans that QR code in the future will see your changes, but the QR code itself doesn’t change.

 QR Code Destinations You Can “Change”